Royal Aircraft Establishment: History

 Other engineers included Major F.M.
 Green, G.S.
 Wilkinson, James E. "Jimmy" Ellor, Prof. A.H.
 Gibson, and A.A.
 Griffith.
 Both Ellor and Griffith would later go on to work for Rolls-Royce Limited.

 In 1918 the Royal Aircraft Factory was once more renamed, becoming the Royal Aircraft Establishment (RAE) to avoid confusion with the Royal Air Force, which was formed on 1 April 1918, and because it had relinquished its manufacturing role to concentrate on research.

-During WWII the Marine Aircraft Experimental Establishment, then based at Helensburgh in Scotland, was under the control of the RAE.
+During WWII the Marine Aircraft Experimental Establishment, which had moved from Felixstowe to a safer location at Helensburgh in Scotland, was under the control of the RAE.
 In 1946 work began to convert RAF Thurleigh into RAE Bedford.
 Engineers at the Royal Aircraft Establishment invented high strength carbon fibre in 1963.
 In 1961, the world's first grooved runway for reduced aquaplaning was constructed.
 In 1965, a US delegation visited to view the new surfacing practice and initiated a study by the FAA and NASA.

 On 1 May 1988 the RAE was renamed the Royal Aerospace Establishment.
 On 1 April 1991 the RAE was merged into the Defence Research Agency (DRA), the MOD's new research organisation.
 Then, on 1 April 1995 the DRA and other MOD organisations merged to form the Defence Evaluation and Research Agency (DERA).
 The Bedford site was largely shut down in 1994.
 In 2001 DERA was part-privatised by the MOD, resulting in two separate organisations, the state-owned Defence Science and Technology Laboratory (DSTL), and the privatised company QinetiQ.